matthiasn/talk-transcripts/Halloway_Stuart/SherlockHolmesConsultingDeveloper.md

 demonstrating low social IQ, if you want to call it that, 100% of the time as far as I can tell in the stories, his anger is directed at poor work and incompetence by other people who are doing the job he is doing.
-Other people who are trying and who are not doing a very good job, and causing people to come to harm because they are not tracking down crimes.
+Other people who are trying and not doing a very good job, and causing people to come to harm because they are not tracking down crimes.

 Holmes has a perfectly high social IQ when he is talking to victims or witnesses.